-There are a lot of code editors for Linux (and Windows), in this article you will find the best code editors probably.
+There are a lot of code editors for Linux and Windows, in this article you will find the best code editors available right now.

 1. Vim (Free – GNU Compatible)

 vim is one of the most popular code editors of UNIX.
 Vim is a clone of vi, but it has better features.
 Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
 Among its features are: